 There isn’t one single option that’s considered right for everyone.
 Your decision ultimately comes down to cost and covered medical expenses.
 Ask yourself, "What can I afford?" or "What level of benefits do I need and feel comfortable with?

 You may want to start by looking into each option more closely.
 Find out what COBRA will cost you.
 Gather quotes for a few short-term and major medical plans.
 See if you might qualify for an ACA subsidy or Medicaid.

 If you have questions or need help understanding your options along the way, there are many resources available.
-You may want to contact your employer’s human resources department, the customer service team for an insurer whose plan you’re considering, a helper through your state or federal health insurance exchange, or a licensed health insurance agent.
+You can contact your employer’s human resources department, a customer service representative at your insurance carrier, or a licensed health insurance agent.